NGRX

 MockStore

-To get the ng tests to pass we need to add a "mock store"
+To get the ng tests to pass I added a "mock store".

 provideMockStore